 Notes: Updates to the HCUP Surgery Flag Software for Services and Procedures changed the designation of several surgeries from major ("narrow") to not major ("broad" or "neither"), and vice versa.
-This affected the major surgery volume and hospital-owned facility outpatient market share for multiple CCS-Services and Procedures categories, resulting in additions to and deletions from the NASS in-scope CCS-Services and Procedures categories between data year 2017 and 2018.
-See www.hcup-us.ahrq.gov/toolssoftware/ccs_svcsproc/ccssvcproc.jsp for more information on CCS for Services and Procedures.
+This affected the in-scope surgery volume and hospital-owned facility outpatient market share for multiple CCS categories, resulting in additions to and deletions from the NASS in-scope CCS procedure groups between data year 2017 and 2018.
+See https://hcup-us.ahrg.gov/toolssoftware/ccs_sycsproc/ccssycproc.jsp for more information on CCS for Services and Procedures.

-^a CCS-Services and Procedures categories 63, 95, 117, and 174 did not meet the criteria for inclusion beginning with the 2018 NASS because all major surgeries were moved from these "non-OR therapeutic procedure" categories in an update to the CCS-Services and Procedures Tool.
-For example, all major surgeries in CCS 95, Other non-OR lower GI therapeutic procedures were reassigned to CCS 96, Other OR lower GI therapeutic procedures.
-Therefore, these major surgeries are still included in the NASS, but with a different CCS-Services and Procedures category assignment than in previous NASS data years.
+^a CCS categories 63, 95, 117, and 174 did not meet the criteria for inclusion beginning with the 2018 NASS because all in-scope surgeries were moved from these "non-OR therapeutic procedure" categories in an update to the CCS for Services and Procedures Tool.
+For example, all in-scope surgeries in CCS 95, Other non-OR lower GI therapeutic procedures were reassigned to CCS 96, Other OR lower GI therapeutic procedures.
+Therefore, these in-scope surgeries are still included in the NASS, but with a different CCS category assignment than in previous NASS data years.
 CCS 45, PTCA, was removed from the NASS beginning with data year 2018 based on evidence of underreporting by NASS sample hospitals.